tvsnarayana/tech-interview-handbook/algorithms/README.md

 ## Algorithm Coding Steps

+- For phone screens/remote interviews, prepare paper and pen to jot down and visualize stuff.
 - Repeat the question back at the interviewer.
   - Make sure you understand exactly what he is asking.
   - If you misunderstood and when you repeat back the question, he'll clarify.